aspose-cells/Aspose.Cells-API-References/english/go/Aspose.Cells.Drawing/SignatureLine/GetProviderId/_index.md

 ## GetProviderId function

-Gets and sets the id of signature provider.
+Gets or sets the id of signature provider.

 ```go